 2 x 45-minute Periods

 Learn the basics of flow programming with Quirkbot CODE and make an amazing blinking wearable adding on electronic LED lights.
 Students will design a simple Strawbees wearable during this lesson or can use a project from a previous lesson.
-Attach a Quirkbot with LEDs illuminating straws to enhance a hat, necklace, and anything else you can imagine!
+Attach a Quirkbot with LEDs illuminating construction pipes to enhance a hat, necklace, and anything else you can imagine!

 Depending on needs, this lesson can be split and taught in two 45-minute periods.
 With a 15 minute break seperating two sessions for a break or clean-up.
 An additional 15 minute session at the end is for clean-up.